-Chemicals fumigants are most often defined as materials which exist as gases at ordinary pressures and temperatures and which are lethal to pests at proper concentrations.
+Chemicals fumigants are most often defined as materials which exist as gases at required pressures and temperatures, and which are lethal to pests at proper concentrations.
 Fumigants are poisons and toxic to all warm blooded animals (including humans) as well as insects, nematodes and other pests.
 Most fumigants are vesicants which cause severe burns when in contact with skin or mucous membranes.
 Avoid direct contact and inhalation of these materials.
-Certain fumigants are used safely.
-These materials should be used only by trained and experienced applicators.
-Fumigants are grouped according to their usage, (i.e. space fumigants and soil fumigants) but a given fumigant might be used in either manner.
+Fumigants should be used only by trained and experienced applicators.
+They are grouped according to their usage, (i.e. space fumigants and soil fumigants) but a given fumigant might be used in either manner.